Resources - Businesses

 Federal Aid - SMALL BUSINESS ADMINISTRATION (SBA)

 - Paycheck Protection Program (PPP) is a federal loan for small businesses that keep their workers on the payroll.
-Beginning July 6, the PPP program is reopened for new applications with a newly extended deadline of August 8, 2020.
-For more information on PPP, visit the Small Business Administration (SBA) website at SBA.gov/PPP where you can also search for a list of participating PPP lenders in Malibu.
+For more information on PPP, visit the Small Business Administration (SBA) website at SBA.gov/PPP.

 - The US Small Business Administration (SBA) offers low-interest federal disaster loans for working capital.
 For more information, contact the SBA Customer Service Center at 800-659-2955 or DisasterCustomerService@SBA.gov.